Primary

 Lie on a bench and grip firmly behind your head.
 Lift your entire body to vertical, then lower it slowly as a rigid plank—no bending at the hips allowed.
 Stop just before touching the bench and raise back up.
 Start with bent knees if the full version is too difficult.

-Want Dragon Flag in your program?
+See where Dragon Flag fits in your weekly plan

 Lie on a bench and grip behind your head.